osoc16/datex2-linker/README.md

 - [x] parse xml to json
 - [x] give each id an unique URI
+- [x] serve json and ld+json
 - [x] make that URI accessible on the web
-- [x] make an easy cli interface to start
+- [x] an easy cli interface
-- [x] test with a lot of datafeeds
+- [x] tested with a range of datafeeds
-- [x] publish on npm
+- [x] published on npm

+# FAQ

+> Who made this?

+This is made by [Haroen Viaene](https://haroen.me) for iMinds (Data Science Lab) in the cadre of [open Summer of code 2016]().

+> Who is this for?

+Two kinds of people.
+First of all this is for data publishers that want to make their existing `datex2` feeds into json-ld without too much hassle.
+Secondly this is for developers dealing with a certain `datex2` feeds, but want to access them more easily.

+> Can I use this programmatically instead of serving it via http?

+Yes, you can.
+That's what the [`datex2-linker-api`](https://github.com/osoc16/datex2-linker-api) module on npm is for and is also used in this project.

+> What does this do exactly?

+It converts the xml into json, adds a `@context` and adds `@id`s.
+Then it serves it as `application/json` and `application/ld+json` as well as a short intro into the used technologies.

+> Will this module cache?

+No, you can use `nginx` or similar to cache the returned data based on your own preference.
+There's a good [guide](https://www.nginx.com/blog/nginx-caching-guide/) on how to do that written by `nginx` developers.

+> Will this module allow `https`?

+No. You have to use a reverse proxy like you can do with `nginx` for example.
+Article on [nginx.com](https://www.nginx.com/resources/admin-guide/reverse-proxy/) and by [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins).

-If you have an issue that the context does not contain a particular term, open an issue on [OpenTransport/linked-datex2](https://github.com/OpenTransport/linked-datex2).
+> The context does not contain a particular term

+The `datex2` terms were automatically generated from the `datex2` `xsl`, but it's possible that something went wrong with the conversion.
+To add a term you can open an issue on [OpenTransport/linked-datex2](https://github.com/OpenTransport/linked-datex2).

+> Other questions or issues?

+You can always open an issue, or tweet [@haroenv](https://twitter.com/haroenv/).

 # License